-The LSTM model is used to learn comftances shapes, then predict future events and the time of occurrence[2].
-LSTM neural networks have the main goal of modeling long-term dependencies and determining the optimal time lag for time series problems[25] STM can be applied to supervised or unsupervised deep learning models for anomalous event prediction[26].
-LSTM consists of an input layer, a recurrent hidden layer, and an output layer[18].
-The difference between LSTM deep learning to the neural networks lies in the temporal relationships between LSTM units in the hidden layers[27].
+The LSTM model is used to learn common case shapes, then predict future events and the time of occurrence [2].
+LSTM neural networks have the main goal of modeling long-term dependencies and determining the optimal time lag for time series problems [25].
+LSTM can be applied to supervised or unsupervised deep learning models for anomalous event prediction [26].
+LSTM consists of an input layer, a recurrent hidden layer, and an output layer [18].
+The difference between LSTM deep learning networks and other neural networks lies in the temporal relationships between LSTM units in the hidden layers [27].
 The basic unit of the hidden layer is a memory block containing memory cells with independent connections that memorize the temporal state, and a pair of adaptive multiplicative gate units to control the flow of information in the block.
-Two additices [28](Fig. 2).
+Two additional gates named input gate and output gate respectively control the activation of input and output into the block [28] (Fig. 2).